acz1992/adam-zdan-portfolio/README.md

 Therefore I thought it would be more valuable to try and make a complete portfolio site with just the fundamental front-end technologies.

-To do:
+To do next:
--Make responsive
+-Make Skills Page responsive

-Overall
--Make Responsive
+-Make Portfolio Page responsive
+-Make Contact Me Page responsive

+-Redesign Landing page - swap pic and text.
+Make heading smaller and text smaller

+Other issues:
+-Header animation not always working

 Portfolio Page
 -Plan Overlay page